First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Temporal Logics

 \section{Temporal \DL{} Logics}

-We begin by defining the ontology languages we are going to investigate in the context of temporal OBDA via FO-rewriting.
+We begin by defining the ontology languages we investigate in the context of temporal OBDA via FO-rewriting.
 The W3C standardised ontology language \OWLQL{} for atemporal OBDA is based on the \DL{} family~\cite{CDLLR07,ACKZ09} of description logics that was designed as a compromise between two aims: \begin{itemize} \item[--] the logics should be expressive enough to represent basic conceptual modelling constructs (thereby providing a link between relational databases and ontologies), and

 \item[--] simple enough to guarantee uniform reducibility of OMQ answering to standard database query evaluation (that is, FO-rewritability, which also ensures that answering OMQs can be done in \ACz{} for data complexity). \end{itemize} Conceptual data models for temporal databases~\cite{DBLP:journals/tods/ChomickiTB01} were analysed and encoded in 2D temporalised \DL{} logics by~\citeauthor{DBLP:journals/tocl/ArtaleKRZ14}~\citeyear{DBLP:journals/tocl/ArtaleKRZ14}, but the rewritability properties of those logics have remained open.
 The temporal \DL{} logics we are about to define are constructed similarly to those of~\citeA{DBLP:journals/tocl/ArtaleKRZ14}.
 However, following the standard atemporal \OWLQL{}, we opted not to include cardinality constraints in our languages as their interaction with role inclusions ruins FO-rewritability already in the atemporal case~\cite{ACKZ09}.
 On the other hand, we allow role inclusion axioms of the same shape as concept inclusion axioms.

 The alphabet of our temporal \DL{} logics contains countably infinite sets of \emph{individual names} $a_0,a_1,\dots$, \emph{concept names} $A_0,A_1,\dots$, and \emph{role names} $P_0,P_1,\dots$.
 We then construct \emph{roles} $S$, \emph{temporalised roles} $R$, \emph{basic concepts} $B$, and \emph{temporalised concepts} $C$ by means of the following grammar: